scalameta/metals/docs/contributors/releasing.md

   - https://github.com/scalameta/metals-vscode:
     - generate metals website with `sbt docs/run`
-    - open `website/target/docs/editors/vscode.md` and copy everything from "Requirements" over to the scalameta/metals-vscode README
+    - open `website/target/docs/editors/vscode.md` and copy everything from "Installation" over to the scalameta/metals-vscode README
       - remove "Using latest SNAPSHOT" section, this table is only up-to-date on the website
     - check or update `enum` values of `fallbackScalaVersion` property in